exercism/rust/exercises/luhn-trait/README.md

 > `exercism download --exercise=luhn --track=rust`

-To get the "Luhn: Using the From Trait" exercise, run `exercism fetch rust luhn-from`
+To get the "Luhn: Using the From Trait" exercise, run

+> `exercism download --exercise=luhn-from --track=rust`

 In the original Luhn exercise you only validated strings, but the Luhn algorithm can be applied to integers as well.